Birthday Bash

 Burnt Sugar The Arkestra Chamber returns with an evening of “avant groidd” soul, jazz, rock, and hip-hop.
 The performance showcases local and international talent and reflects the vibrant cultural mix that the Brooklyn Museum has cultivated for 200 years.
 Emceed by Black Rock Coalition president LaRonda Davis.

-Join teen Museum Apprentices as they host 10-minute pop-up talks in the galleries.
+Join teen Museum Apprentices as they host 10-minute pop-up talks on Judy Chicago’s The Dinner Party, a landmark feminist artwork.

 7–10 pm Music: The Lay Out